 - MC-355 Order to Deposit Money into Blocked Account

 - MC-356 Receipt and Acknowledgment of Order for the Deposit of Money into Blocked Account

 Click here for Minor’s Compromise packet

-The Court may approve the petition as requested or make other orders as appropriate.
+The Court may approve the petition as requested or make other orders as are deemed appropriate.
 Certain requests may be denied.